-The procedure table-for-each calls the two argument procedure proc for each key/value binding in the table table.
-The procedure proc is called with the key as the first argument and the value as the second argument.
+The procedure table-for-each calls the two parameter procedure proc for each key/value binding in the table table.
+The procedure proc is called with the key as the first parameter and the value as the second parameter.
 The procedure table-for-each returns an unspecified value.